oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

   ...
   ```

+  **Important quick start note**:
-  If you are following the Quick Start sample (which creates a domain resource for you),
+  If you are following the operator quick start sample (which creates a domain resource for you),
   then you can set up this action by uncommenting and setting the `imagePullSecretName` setting
   in the sample's `create-domain-inputs.yaml` file.